stylify/web/content/docs/integrations/rollupjs.md

 };
 ```

 Now you can run build command.
-This will generate the `stylify.css` and mangle selectors in files, if selected.
+This will generate the `stylify.css` and mangle selectors in files, if configured.

 <where-to-next />